Recommended Trails

 LONG CANYON PUCKER PASS

-Trail Description: From downtown Moab travel North on highway 191 to highway 313 about 11 miles. (left at Moab Giants dinosaur museum).
-Reset your odometer once on highway 313.
-Travel 14.5 miles on highway 313 following signs to Canyonlands National Park.
-Turn left at Dead Horse Point State Park.
-Travel 1.6 miles to a wide gravel dirt road on the left.
-Follow a wide gravel road east, ignoring all side roads.
-After about 3 miles the road curves left and starts downhill.
-At 3.3 miles, after a tight switchback, the road narrows significantly as you drop steeply through Pucker Pass.
+Trail Description: From downtown Moab travel North on highway 191 to highway 313 about 11 miles.
+Travel 14 miles and turn left at Dead Horse Point State Park.
+In about 1.6 miles turn left again onto the wide gravel road , ignoring all side roads.
+The road eventually curves left and starts downhill and travels through a short tight switchback, the road narrows as you drop down through Pucker Pass.
 This section is usually quite easy when dry but can be impassable in heavy rainstorms.
-You will pass under a giant fallen rock at 3.5 miles.
-After this point, the road widens and is very easy all the way to highway 279 at 7.5 miles.
-Don’t let the fantastic views distract the driver.
-As you near highway 279, look for Jug Handle Arch on the left.
+You will pass under a giant fallen rock.
+After this point, the road widens and is easy all the way to highway 279.

 GEMINI BRIDGES